olincollege/SoftSysMultiTanki/reports/report.md

         }
         ...
     }
-    // send ip address of peer to the other
+    // send IP address of peer to the other
     ...
     send(connect_d,peer_ip,strlen(peer_ip), 0);
     ```
     >Note: Ellipses used where code was removed for ease of reading.
 Follow the link to see full.

-    The server then sends these peers the other's ip address, and the count restarts.
+    The server then sends these peers the other's IP address, and the count restarts.
 This could be cleaner, as it would be not ideal for more users accidentally connecting with different people, or if one misclicked multiplayer throwing the count off.
-However, for this project, it works perfectly.
+However, it works perfect for this project.

 4. **Packets**: Before research, one of our original plans was to have a JSON files which contained important game state and player state information.
 They would be transferred and read between the two players, with two JSONs based on the tank index to be sent or received (decided on by matchmaking process, a tank is either 0 and blue, or 1 and red).
 However, as it turns out, this process becomes very slow with memory to hard drive to JSON serialization.
 What is tried and true is simply sending over bytes in a buffer.
 This process is fast, and easy to parse.
 So, we decided to work around that.